MakeSchool-Tutorials/MakeSchoolNotes-Swift/P8-New-Note-Controller/content.md

 >
 > ![image](new_controller_1.png)
 >
 > Name your class "NewNoteViewController".
-Make it a subclass of `UIVewController` - and you will of course be using Swift.
+Make it a subclass of `UIViewController` - and you will of course be using Swift.
 Press *Next*.
 >
 > ![image](new_controller_2.png)
 >